companydotcom/company-skynet-generator/generator-companyskynet/generators/app/templates/README.md

   to setup the database.

 Of course, you can add any new npm packages required for the workers by using the 'npm i s <package>' command
+## CR: Mickey: love that you have included this.
 Schema of the message that will be delivered to the worker:
 {
   "payload":{},